laegsgaardTroels/transformlib/README.md

 # ⚒  Powertools ⚒

-Used to organize transformations of data with PySpark.
-The transformations can be organized as a package with `powertools` as a dependency.
+Enables the user to organize transformations of data with PySpark as a regular Python package.

 Sample package structure: